mahegz/mahegz.github.io/_pages/markdown.md

   - /markdown.html
 ---

 I am a first-year PhD student.
-I am very fortunate to be advised by [Aymeric Dieuleveut](http://www.cmap.polytechnique.fr/~aymeric.dieuleveut/) at École polytechnique and [Micheal Jordan](http://www.cs.berkeley.edu/~jordan) at Sierra, Inria Paris.
+I am very fortunate to be advised by [Aymeric Dieuleveut](http://www.cmap.polytechnique.fr/~aymeric.dieuleveut/) at École polytechnique and [Michael Jordan](http://www.cs.berkeley.edu/~jordan) at Sierra, Inria Paris.

 Currently, I work on trustworthy machine learning, mostly uncertainity quantification, as in calibration and conformal prediction, and sometimes privacy, as in differntial privacy.
 I also like to explore topics related to the interaction of both information theory and game theory with learning problems.